 Betrayal is part of life, but Dr Frederic Luskin is helping us learn to forgive and move on in this Braincare episode.

 After years of personal struggle with an unforgiving heart, Dr Frederic Luskin knew something had to change.
 Today, he serves as the Director of the Stanford University Forgiveness Project, and author of several books on forgiveness.
-He speaks nationally on the importance of emotional intelligence and the need to manage stress.
+He speaks nationally on the importance of emotional intelligence and the need to manage pressure.